vesellov/bitdust.docs.old/crypto_contracts.md

 As described above, every contract have a fixed "price" - this coefficient allows you to "personalize" your service when you donating storage to the network.
 You can configure this option in program settings and so every next contract you starting will use that value.
 Currently started contracts still be calculated based on the value you set in the past.

+Combining data for all coins in given contract-chain let us calculate a total amount of consumed resources and the final price of the contract.
 Total "value" of any single contract can be calculated with such simple expression:

     value = amount * duration * price

 Here, a "price" parameter is set by provider to declare additional charge which he was going to take.
 This is a price "factor" - every user decides independently, how much to ask for own services.
 For example a value of 1.0 means no extra charges, but value 1.12 will put 12% extra tax.

-But I must give you more clear info about a real meaning of "value" of the contract.
+We must provide more clear description about real meaning of "value" of the contract.
 Measurement unit for the "contract value" is Gb * Hours, or "GBH".

     a contract of 1 GBH represents situation when 1 GB storage space was consumed during 1 hour